MythicAgents/Athena/README.md

 ### Websockets
 Athena can act as an egress channel over the `websocket` profile.
 This is the recommended profile to use when making use of the SOCKS5 functionality.

-### Slack
-Athena can communicate over slack channels.

-Note: Due to slack API rate limiting, the number of agents that can be executed at once using a specific workspace/token combination is limited.
-A lower sleeptime supports more agents.

 ### Discord
 Athena can communicate over discord channels.